 Most of us are highly self-critical about everything from our appearance to our likability.
 The good news is that you aren't alone with your self-criticism.
 Everyone is flawed — that's what makes us human.
 So make peace with your flaws, and focus your thoughts on the positive instead.

 Nothing makes you feel better about yourself than helping other people.
 This may seem like a counterproductive approach to taking care of yourself, but when you are focused on helping someone else, you aren't as focused on your own problems or worries.

 35. Use essential oils and aromatherapy.

 Using essential oils may reduce the symptoms of depression and anxiety, alleviate physical ailments, improve sleep, help digestion, and have many other benefits.
-The aromas of your favorite oils are soothing and calming, especially in your bath or on your pillow.

 36. Listen to inspiring podcasts.

 Take a break from scanning social media or binge-watching Netflix and listen to an uplifting, inspiring podcast.
-Check out The School of Greatness with Lewis Howes, The Minimalists Podcast, or Optimal Living Daily.

 Physical touch is healing and calming.
 We all need it, more than we might think we do.
 If you aren't getting enough cuddling from your partner, ask for more.
 Just sit on the couch and hold each other.
 It feels great.

 Yoga is a form of meditation in action.
 It increases your muscle tone, flexibility, and strength while calming your mind and giving you more clarity and focus.